SWOT Analysis for Entrepreneurs, in Guideline Format

 - What personal trait of yours would make you an unappealing leader?

-- Is your health able to weather the stress of being a business owner?
+- Is your health able to weather the stress of being the owner of a brand new startup?

 Summary: Weaknesses are the inherent shortcomings of your business model, and of yourself.
 Realistically, it is impossible to be completely free of weaknesses – I am highly skeptical of business plans that have a "remedy" for every weakness.
 My personal opinion is that the crux should be on acknowledging weaknesses and knowing how to contain damage.
 Obviously, downplaying weaknesses helps in no way at all.